w3c/wai-tutorials/source/forms/index.html.erb.md

 support: Developed with support from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT project</a>, co-funded by the <strong>European Commission <abbr title="Information Society Technologies">IST</abbr> Programme</strong>.
 ---

-Forms are commonly used to provide user interaction in websites and web applications.
+Forms are commonly used to provide user interaction on websites and in web applications.
 For example, login, registering, commenting, and purchasing.
 This tutorial shows you how to create accessible forms.
 The same concepts apply to all forms, whether they are processed client or server-side.

 Aside from technical considerations, users usually prefer simple and short forms.
 Only ask users to enter what is required to complete the transaction or process; if irrelevant or excessive data is requested, users are more likely to abandon the form.